 Subject to Parliament approval (which seems likely), the Gas Safety (Installation and Use) (Amendment) Regulations 2018 will come into force on 6 April 2018.

 The current legislation will continue to apply up to and including 5 April 2018, along with the Approved Code of Practice and guidance supporting it.

 The HSE have published a draft copy of the new approved code of practice which is available to download here.

-If your gas certificate is due for a renewal shortly, please do contact our landlord team on 0333 577 8888 who will be happy to arrange for a qualified engineer to visit your property.
+If your Gas Safety Certificate is due a renewal, please do contact our landlord team on 0333 577 8888 who will be happy to arrange for a qualified engineer to visit your property.